 Now that you know the clear benefits, let's look at some time-saving strategies for the different laundry stages that will help you create and maintain an organised routine.

 Whatever your family size, you need to create a laundry routine that works for you.
 This might mean doing a complete load of laundry - washed, dried, folded, put away - every day; or doing laundry 2-3 times per week; or perhaps every other day.
-Whatever you choose, the important thing is that you set up a regular routine that fits into your schedule, without constantly having to stress about feeling behind.
+Whatever you choose, aim to set up a regular routine that fits into your schedule, without constantly having to stress about being 'behind'.

 2. PRE-SORTING & TREATING